peer-base/peer-pad/docs/ARCHITECTURE.md

 ## Packages

-Peerpad consists of 3 main packages:
+PeerPad consists of 3 main packages:

 * Back-end: contains the implemementation-specific components, like the IPFS node and the CRDT implementation.
 * Model: exposes a well-defined API that the view can plug in to.
-* View: contains the UI components that use the model API to deliver the Peerpad app to the users.
+* View: contains the UI components that use the model API to deliver the PeerPad app to the users.

 ## Document

-A document has a name, which uniquely identifies it in the Peerpad space.
+A document has a name, which uniquely identifies it in the PeerPad space.

 After instantiated, the user can provide the document with a read key, which allows the user to read the document.
 Without it, it's not possible for the user to read the document.